GustavePate/lycheesync/README.md

 ## Command line parameters

-The basic usage is `python main.py srcdir lycheepath conf`
+The basic usage is `python -m lycheesync.sync srcdir lycheepath conf`

 Where:
-- `srcdir` is the directory containing photos you want to add to leeche
+- `srcdir` is the directory containing photos you want to add to Lychee
-- `lycheepath` is the path were you installed Lychee (usually /var/ww/lychee)
+- `lycheepath` is the path were you installed Lychee (usually `/var/www/lychee`)
-- `conf` is the full path to your configuration file
+- `conf` is the full path to your configuration file (usually `./ressources/conf.json`)

 ## Explanation